zextras/tech-doc-user/source/common/carbonio/usage/mails.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-NC-SA-4.0

-The Mails module is where you store, create, and arrange new e-mails
+!The Mails module is where you store, create, and arrange new e-mails

 .. _mail-folders: